Dr. Suuzi Hazen's Pregnancy Nutrition & Health Advice

 EMOTIONAL/SPIRITUAL

-Treat yourself like an absolute queen!
 Avoid negativity in the news and media.
 Delete social media apps from your phone.
-Connect with real humans and nature, not screens.
+Connect with real humans, animals and nature, not screens.

 Listen to positive affirmations.
 The Hypnobabies affirmations are amazing, as well as anything by Louise Hay.